oilandsugar/ritual-dust/content/music/vocal-processing.md

 Doubles are kept quite lower in volume than the main lead and it's good practice to cut their low end up to the fundamental frequency and dip their high end (around 5-9khz) and de-ess them pretty hard to get rid of transients and sybilans.

+It helps to process these with the same or similar effects as the lead to help them blend together

 ### Harmonies

 Harmonies are either the melody sung higher or lower than the main lead or just notes without any words that harmonize well with the main melody.

+long reverb and delay sounds good

+panned 35 degrees left and rght

 ### Fills